-Each parent wants the best for our child, right?
+Each parent wants the best for their child.

-So we browse and browse the internet for tips to help us gain those awe-inspiring good parenting skills parents need in order to be the best at our game.
+So we browse and browse the internet for tips to help us gain those awe-inspiring good parenting skills parents need to be the best at our game.

 Take a look!

 Why Are Parenting Skills Important?